Threatened species of the North West

 Researchers are investigating the impact of petroleum exploration and development on threatened species, including green turtles (pictured).

-To understand where these wide-ranging turtles roam, researchers are following them from space by attaching satellite tags to individual turtles.
-These tracks identify the areas they use over 18 months, and will be compared to the areas of human activities, highlighting where both overlap.
+To understand where these wide-ranging turtles roam and the areas they use the most, researchers are tracking them by attaching satellite tags to individual turtles.
+These tracks identify the areas they use over time and will be compared to areas of human activities, highlighting where both overlap.

-AIMS theme leader Dr Michele Thums explains how her team are tracking turtles in Australia's north west.
+AIMS theme leader Dr Michele Thums explains how her team is tracking turtles in Australia's North West.